open/close all folders

 - Soraya's high-pitched sobbing towards the end.
 She sounds like a guinea-pig.

-- How Anastasia’s name is pronounced: Anna-STAH-see-ah, instead of the common Anna-stay-see-ah.
-It is actually the German way to pronounce "Anastasia".
-Why they still pronounced it the German way in the English dub remains a mystery.
+- How Anastasia's name is pronounced: Anna-STAH-see-ah, instead of the common Anna-stay-see-ah.
+It is actually the German way to pronounce "Anastasia", and closer to the original Russian pronunciation of the name, but why they still pronounce it that way in the English dub remains a mystery.

 Rasputin: Maaaaaaanjematt.
 The people want to rule themselves?!
 HA!
-THE PEOPLE ARE SSSSSTOOPID!
+The people are stoopid.

 - Rasputin's unintelligible grumbling when he gets arrested by the French border patrol.